-Quote Origin: “I don”t see that my majority…
+“I don”t see that my majority…

-However, Ginsburg’s statement about the durability of her majority opinions wasn’t motivated by or connected to this popular acclaim.
+However, her statement about majority opinions and their durability wasn’t motivated by or connected to this popular acclaim.
 She wasn’t speaking as a cultural icon or political symbol.
-Instead, she was offering a professional assessment grounded in her expertise as a jurist and her understanding of legal doctrine.
-The confidence she expressed came from her knowledge of how the law works, not from public opinion polls or social media popularity.
+Instead, she offered a professional assessment grounded in her expertise as a jurist and understanding of legal doctrine.
+Knowledge of how the law works, not public opinion polls or social media popularity, powered the confidence she expressed.

-In expressing her confidence, Ginsburg made an important distinction that revealed her sophisticated understanding of judicial power and influence.
+In expressing her confidence, Ginsburg made an important distinction that revealed sophisticated understanding of judicial power and influence.
 She specifically referenced her majority opinions, not the full body of her written work.
 This distinction matters enormously in understanding both what she said and why she felt confident saying it.

-Concurring opinions, by contrast, agree with the outcome of a case but offer different or additional reasoning.
+Concurring opinions agree with the outcome of a case but offer different or additional reasoning.
 They can influence legal thinking and may be cited by future courts, but they don’t carry the same authoritative weight as majority opinions.
 Dissenting opinions disagree with the majority’s conclusion and explain why.
 While dissents can be intellectually influential and sometimes presage future changes in legal doctrine, they have no binding effect when issued.

 Throughout her career, Ginsburg wrote all three types of opinions.
 Some of her most famous and eloquent writing appeared in dissents, where she articulated powerful arguments against decisions she believed were wrongly decided.
 Her dissent in Shelby County v.
 Holder (2013), which struck down key provisions of the Voting Rights Act, became particularly well-known.
 Her dissent in Ledbetter v.
 Goodyear Tire & Rubber Co.
 (2007) on pay discrimination ultimately led Congress to pass corrective legislation.

 Second, her opinions demonstrated extraordinary thoroughness and intellectual rigor.
-Ginsburg was known for her meticulous attention to detail and her comprehensive treatment of legal issues.
+Ginsburg was known for meticulous attention to detail and comprehensive treatment of legal issues.
 She anticipated potential objections and addressed them preemptively.
 She considered how her reasoning might apply in different contexts and worked to ensure consistency and coherence.
 This thoroughness made her opinions difficult to dismiss or distinguish away in subsequent cases.

 Third, numerous opinions she authored weren’t decided by narrow margins.
 While the Supreme Court is often associated with controversial 5-4 decisions that split along ideological lines, many cases are decided by broader margins.
 When seven, eight, or even all nine justices agree on both the outcome and the reasoning, the resulting precedent gains additional stability.
 Future courts are far less likely to reconsider unanimous or near-unanimous decisions than those decided by the slimmest possible majority.